-Here’s a question from our reader, Krish:
+Here’s a question from a reader::

 I am a teacher and I am using Word 2019 to write important documents.
 I repeatedly need to change the font and size of my document paragraphs.
-Is there a way to automate my work, so i can modify my document paragraph with a one click?
+Is there a way to automate my work with Macros, so i can modify my document paragraph with a one click?
 I am sure this is going to save me a couple of hours per week, which i’ll gladly invest in other tasks.

 If you don’t see the Developer tab in your Microsoft Word Ribbon, you’ll need to setup your Macro development environment.